OVERVIEWWHAT IS ADVENTIA?

 Adventia is a new genetic test for carrier screening to determine whether a phenotypically healthy person is a carrier of a genetic disease.
 The genetic insight provided by Adventia can inform, guide and empower people on their reproductive choices and minimize the risk of people who are carriers transmitting a genetic disease to their children.
 Adventia offers a choice of different panels and testing for up to 229 moderate to severe autosomal recessive and X-linked genetic diseases.

 Anyone can carry certain mutations (genetic changes) in their body.
 Some mutations may have no effect on our health and development, while others can cause a genetic disease.
-When an individual has a mutation in one of their genes, that individual is a carrier of a recessive disease.
+When an individual has a mutation in one of their genes, but the mutation is not powerful enough to be expressed, that individual is a carrier of a recessive disease.
 Two carriers of the same recessive disease can have a child who is affected, if the child inherits the mutation from both of them.

 As carriers are asymptomatic, they are unaware of their carrier status and the risk of passing a mutation to their children.
 In fact, many mutations for recessive diseases could be inherited via multiple generations without clinical manifestation.
 Unless you have been tested, it is impossible to know whether you are a carrier of a recessive disease.